-As her condition worsened, the physicians continued asking their same question and arriving at the same answer.
+As her condition worsened, the physicians continued asking their same question and arriving at the same answer (funny how that works).
 They tried various variations on a theme with their antibiotics and steroids but nothing seemed to help.
 In fact, her condition became alarmingly worse.

 When the young lady came to see me, I visited with her for about an hour.
 As we visited, I tried to find answers to the following questions: